Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Ely Area Trail Conditions

-Snow: 6-14 inches with little to no base.
+Snow: 3-10 inches with little to no base.
 Groomed: No Condition: Poor

-Babbitt Golf Course Trail: There is not enough snow to groom.
+Babbitt Golf Course Trail: Closed

-Snowmobiling conditions: Trail Base: 1-2 Inches Poor.
-Base: 2-3 inches
+Snowmobiling conditions: Trail Base: 0-2 Inches Poor.

-Along with the DNR trail conditions website (https://www.dnr.state.mn.us/snow_depth/index.html), continue to monitor these clubs’ websites (www.ridetheborders.com/trail-report.html & www.snowmobilevacation.org/trail-updates) for the most current Arrowhead State Trail conditions.
+Along with the DNR trail conditions website (https://www.dnr.state.mn.us/snow_depth/index.html), continue to monitor these clubs’ websites (www.ridetheborders.com/trail-report.html & www.snowmobilevacation.org/trail-updates) for the most current Arrowhead State Trail conditions

 Snowmobiling Information